IB ChemistryStructure 22.22.2.15

 Can form from the overlap of two s orbitals, two p orbitals, an s and a p orbital, or hybrid orbitals.

-π Pi Bonds
+π (Pi) Bonds (Lateral Overlap)

 Formed by the lateral (side-on) combination of adjacent, unhybridised p orbitals.
 The electron density is concentrated in two regions above and below the plane of the bond axis.